 From Sanford International Airport It's about a 40-minute drive from Sanford to Port Orleans French Quarter.
 If you're not renting a car, be aware that Sanford's airport offers fewer transportation options than Orlando's, and Sanford's options are generally much more expensive.
 A taxi from Sanford International Airport to Port Orleans French Quarter will cost between $120 and $150, depending on traffic.
 Mears Transportation offers 3-passenger towncar service to Port Orleans French Quarter for around $140 each way, plus tip; 5-passenger SUV service or 10- passenger van is around $190 each way.
 That means round-trip transportation will run you somewhere between $240 and $380, plus tip, between Sanford and Port Orleans French Quarter.
 At those prices, it may be less expensive to rent a car and park it at the hotel.

 Getting to the theme parks, water parks and Downtown Disney Disney provides free bus service from Port Orleans French Quarter to Magic Kingdom, Epcot, Disney's Hollywood Studios, Disney's Animal Kingdom, Blizzard Beach, Typhoon Lagoon, and Downtown Disney/Disney Springs.
-Port Orleans French Quarter's bus stops sit along the front wall of the Classic Hall lobby, between the lobby and check-in parking lot.
+Port Orleans French Quarter's bus stops sit along the front wall of the lobby, between the lobby and check-in parking lot.
 Each theme park has its own bus stop somewhere along the wall.
 Animal Kingdom's bus service is shared with Blizzard Beach, while Downtown Disney/Disney Springs and Typhoon Lagoon also share a stop and service.
-Port Orleans French Quarter does not share bus service with any other resort, including Art of Animation.
+Port Orleans French Quarter does not share bus service with any other resort.

 Port Orleans French Quarter's Bus Schedule